-Table 8 - Distribution Methods by State Program
+Table 4 - Distribution Methods by State Program

-1 State Program Name: CDBG Funding Sources: CDBG
+1 State Program CDBG Name:

+Funding Sources: CDBG -- ------------------ ------
-Describe the state program addressed by the Method of Distribution.

-An activity may be funded in whole or in part with CDBG funds only if all the following criteria are met:

-- 1. Each activity must be eligible under Section 105 of the Act as summarized in 24 CFR 570: Title 24 Housing and Urban Development, Part 570 Community Development Block Grants. - 2.
-Each activity must fulfill one of the three national objectives. - 3.
-Each activity must meet environmental review and clearance procedures.
+Describe the state program An activity may be funded in whole or in part with CDBG funds only if all the following criteria are met: addressed by the Method of 1.
+Each activity must be eligible under Section 105 of the Act as summarized in 24 CFR 570: Title 24 - Housing and Urban Development, Part 570 Community Development Block Grants.
+Distribution.
+2. Each activity must fulfill one of the three national objectives.
+3. Each activity must meet environmental review and clearance procedures.
 A notice of the CDBG grant application period is provided, on an annual basis, to all units of local government and the State's 11 Regional Planning and Development Councils.
 All application guidelines and documents are posted to the WVDO website and provided upon request.
 All units of local government in non-entitlement areas of the State may apply for CDBG funding.
 All applications determined to be eligible and to meet a national objective shall advance and be reviewed for funding.
 The purpose of the review is to screen applications for competitiveness in relation to the amount of funds available.
-To the extent applicable, criteria to be considered during the review will include:

-- 1. Therelationship to a national objective and number of low- and moderate-income persons served. - 2.
-The relationship to CDBG program design objectives. - 3.
-The public health, environmental, and economic development benefits of the project. - 4.
-The degree to which the project will correct identified deficiencies or achieve compliance with required standards. - 5.
-The cost effectiveness of the project. - 6.
-The availability of other sources of funding for the project. - 7.
-Thedegree to which the project achieves state, regional, and local planning goals, - 8.
-Thereadiness of the project to proceed, if funded, and - 9.
-Other CDBG considerations, such as existing open grants, other requests from the same area, applicant's capacity Applicant Blacoperate the project and grant, if approved, fair housing initiatives proposed, impact Upon minority areas, and the geographical distribution of funds.
+To the extent applicable, criteria to be considered during the review will include: 1.
+The relationship to a national objective and number of low- and moderate-income persons served.
+2. The relationship to CDBG program design objectives.
+3. The public health, environmental, and economic development benefits of the project.
+4. The degree to which the project will correct identified deficiencies or achieve compliance with required standards.
+5. The cost effectiveness of the project.
+6. The availability of other sources of funding for the project.
+7. The degree to which the project achieves state, regional, and local planning goals, 8.
+The readiness of the project to proceed, if funded, and

-The addition of funding categories for Broadband Community Development, including program guidelines for planning and infrastructure projects; are detailed in complete Program Design document which is included as an attachment to this Annual Action Plan.
+9. Other CDBG considerations, such as existing open grants, other requests from the same area, applicant's capacity to administer and operate the project and grant, if approved, fair housing initiatives proposed, impact upon minority areas, and the geographical distribution of funds.
+The addition of funding categories for Broadband Community Development, including program guidelines for planning and infrastructure projects; are detailed in complete Program Design document which is included as an attachment to this Annual Action Plan.Â